imdonix/ncore-slave/README.md

 # ncore-slave
-A controller for qBittorrent to synchronize active torrents.
+A controller for qBittorrent to synchronize active nCore torrents.